 What are Prebuilds?

 A prebuild creates an environment and runs your Dev Container build process, lifecycle hooks (onCreateCommand and updateContentCommand), and automation tasks configured with the prebuild trigger.
-Once these commands complete successfully, Ona takes a snapshot of the environment.
+Once these commands complete successfully, Ona takes a snapshot of the entire Dev Container filesystem.
 When you create a new environment from a project with prebuilds, it starts from this snapshot, skipping the time-consuming setup steps.

 What Gets Executed